 action: toggle

-- entity: switch.picframe_next
+- entity: button.picframe_next

 tap_action: